lorcie/lorcie.github.io/README.md

 **forge install**  [ -e environment ] : enables to install application on various environments : development (default), staging, production

+**forge uninstall** : enables to select and uninstall current already installed application from your local Atlassian environment

 # 5. List of Modules (Atlaskit and Forge) used for the Frontend Development <a name="list-modules-frontend-dev"></a>